assignments-codex/level-1-assignments/week-7/day-5-assignment.md

 #### Requirements

-1. One-page design summary: screens, variables, controls, core logic.
+1. One page design summary with screens, variables, controls, and core logic.
-2. Short event map (which buttons trigger which handlers).
+2. Event map that shows which buttons trigger which handlers.
-3. State one stretch goal feature.
+3. One stretch goal feature listed separately.

 #### Screenshots